 The Dangers of Fleas on Dogs

 - Tapeworm infection (Dipylidium caninum): This type of tapeworm can be contracted after accidental ingestion of an infected flea (during self-grooming, for example).
 Flea larvae often ingest the microscopic tapeworm eggs, causing adult fleas to be carriers.

 The best way to keep your dog safe from fleas is to prevent a flea infestation in the first place.
-It's important to check your dog for fleas periodically and give flea prevention to your dog regularly.
+It's important to check your dog for fleas periodically and give flea prevention to your dog all year round.
 Keep fleas from disrupting your life and the lives of your pets and your family.